polkadot-fellows/xcm-format/README.md

 For version 0, message `type` must be one of:

-- `0u16`: `FFAX`
+- `0u16`: `FAX`
-- `1u16`: `FFAC`
+- `1u16`: `FAC`
 - `2u16`: `FAT`
-- `3u16`: `NAT`
+- `3u16`: `RMP`
+- `4u16`: `PRM`

 ## Message Types

-### FFAX: Foreign Fungibles Account Transfer
+### FAX: Foreign Asset Transfer

-An instructive message commanding the transfer of some amount of funds (measured in the native currency of the *Recipient*) from the (presumed unique or otherwise primary) account owned by the *Origin* to some other destination on the *Recipient*.
-Typically only used for upward messages.
-This cannot directly be used for sending funds from one parachain to another since there is no way of giving attribution for the derivate credit.
+An instructive message commanding the transfer of some asset(s) from the (presumed unique or otherwise primary) account owned by the *Origin* to some other destination on the *Recipient*.

-An *Amount of Funds*, measured in the *Native Currency* of the *Recipient* should be transfered from the *Sovereign Account* of the *Origin* to the account identified by a universal `destination` identifier within the context of the *Recipient*.
+`Asset`s (with defaults governed by the *Recipient*) should be transfered from the *Sovereign Account* of the *Origin* to the account identified by a universal `destination` identifier within the context of the *Recipient*.

 Parameter(s):

-- `amount: Compact<u256>` The *Amount of Funds* that should be transfered from the *Sovereign Account* of the *Origin* on the *Recipient*.
-- `asset: Vec<u8>` The fungible asset type (aka currency code) of the asset to be transfered.
-Known `asset` types are listed in the Appendix Asset Types.
-Empty `asset` indicates of the native currency of the recipient chain.
+- `asset: MultiAsset` The asset(s) to be transfered.
-- `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient* to be credited.
-A type 3 (multi-level) ID indicates that an RDC message may be needed.
+- `destination: MultiDest` A universal destination identifier which identifies the account/owner/controller on the *Recipient* to be credited.
+A type 3 (multi-level) ID indicates that an FAC message is needed.
-- `source: DestId` UDI identifing the true source of the transfer, in terms of the `Origin`.
+- `source: MultiDest` UDI identifing the true source of the transfer, in terms of the `Origin`.
 Null indicates the `Origin` itself.

-### FFAC: Foreign Fungibles Account Credit
+### FAC: Foreign Asset Credit

 A notification message that the *Origin*, acting as a *Reserve*, has received funds into a client account owned by the *Recipient*.
 It is instructive only in so much as to dictate to the receiving chain the associated destination to which the recipient chain may attribute the credit.
 The funds are specified in the native currency of the *Origin*.
-Typically only used for downward messages.

-In other words: An *Amount of Funds*, measured in the *Native Currency* of the *Origin* have been credited to the *Sovereign Account* of the *Recipient* and a sub-account identifier is provided for the *Recipient* to credit within its own context.
+In other words: `Asset`s (with defaults governed by the *Origin*) have been credited to the *Sovereign Account* of the *Recipient* and a `destination` identifier is provided for the *Recipient* to credit within its own context.

 Parameter(s):

-- `amount: Compact<u256>` The *Amount of Funds* that have been credited to the *Sovereign Account* of the *Recipient* on the *Origin*.
-- `asset: Vec<u8>` The fungible asset type (aka currency code) of the asset to be transfered.
-Known `asset` types are listed in the Appendix Asset Types.
-Empty `asset` indicates of the native currency of the recipient chain.
+- `asset: MultiAsset` The asset(s) to be transfered.
-- `destination: DestId` A universal destination ID which identifies the sub-account to be credited within the context of the *Recipient*.
+- `destination: MultiDest` A universal destination ID which identifies the sub-account to be credited within the context of the *Recipient*.
-- `source: DestId` UDI identifing the true source of the transfer, in terms of the `Origin`.
+- `source: MultiDest` UDI identifing the true source of the transfer, in terms of the `Origin`.
 Null indicates the `Origin` itself.

-### RMP: Relay Message Parachain
+### `RMP` Relay Message Parachain

 An instructive message to indicate that a given message should be relayed to a further *Destination Chain*.
 The actual message presented to the *Destination Chain* will be of type `Parachain Relayed Message` and properly present the original sender in it.